zim10/Test_Cricket_Analysis/README.md

 # Test_Cricket_Analysis- data source: https://stats.espncricinfo.com/ci/content/records/93276.html
 # Objecctive

-1.read dataset
+1. read Dataset
-2.Data preprocessing (check NaN value , shape, index, features, observations and others) 3.Observe the statistical features in the dataset
+2. Data preprocessing (check missing value, shape, columns, observations and others)

 Ask some questions and findout the answer from the dataset.
-Question like:
+Questions like:
 1. How many players played for ICC?
 2. How many different countries are present in this dataset?
 3. Which player(s) had played for the longest period of time?